Why GIVA?

 GIVA

-The institutional membership body that puts the Givingtide 1-1-1 framework into practice.
-GIVA converts the giving standard from aspiration into formal, verifiable commitment—binding institutions to a common proportional benchmark.
+The institutional coalition that puts the Givingtide 1-1-1 model into practice.
+GIVA acts as the coordinating and standard-setting body, converting the giving standard from aspiration into formal, verifiable commitment.

 Why the 1% Benchmark